JLimperg/cpp-2025-artifact/inner-readme.md

 1. Configure the evaluation options by editing `lakefile.lean`.
    See below for details.
 2. `./evaluate <file>`
-   This command first downloads Lean and Mathlib's dependencies.
+   This command first downloads Lean (which takes around 1G of disk space) and Mathlib's dependencies.
    It then builds Mathlib, collecting Aesop timing information, and produces a report about Aesop's script generation.
    The report is saved in `<file>`.
    The command should report no errors or warnings.

-Note: Mathlib requires around 2G hard disk space for a full build.
+Mathlib requires around 2G additional disk space for a full build.

 The table in the paper was produced by manually aggregating three `./evaluate` runs for each of the three configurations.
 Output from these runs, as well as the exact configurations used, can be found in the `data/` directory.

-Script generations is disabled for a small number of declarations where it is buggy.
+Script generation is disabled for a small number of declarations where it is buggy.
 To find these declarations, search for the string `set_option aesop` in `Mathlib/`.

 ### Configuration